Paying for long-term care yourself

 If they've been assessed as requiring a permanent place and their income doesn't cover the fees, the local authority must disregard the value of their home for the first 12 weeks of their care and help with payment as if they did not own property.

-It will pay only up to its standard rate, and your relative will be expected to hand over all their income except £24.90 a week (2016-17) for personal expenses.
+It will pay only up to its standard rate, and your relative will be expected to hand over all their income except £24.90 a week (2016-17) in England for personal expenses.
+In Scotland the figure is £25.80; in Wales, £26.50.

 Normally, your relative continues paying what they can from their income towards the cost.
 When they die, the local authority claims back the outstanding cost of this interest-free loan from the sale of your house.